-Report Description Timing Performance Criteria Responsible Person (s) Analyse, summarise, and provide commentary on data collected from impact trigger events, and analyse collision rates relative to impact trigger levels.
+Report Description Timing Performance Criteria Responsible Person (s) A final Annual Report will be submitted to the Planning Secretary and BCS following completion of the bird and bat surveys during the fifth year of operation.
+The final Annual Report will: Analyse, summarise, and provide commentary on data collected during the third operational year survey.
+This report must include comparison with baseline data and year one data and interpretation of the findings in the context of regional conditions.
+Analyse, summarise, and provide commentary on data collected from impact trigger events, and analyse collision rates relative to impact trigger levels.
 If implemented, document the nature and timing of mitigation measures and assess potential impacts of such.
 Report on any environmental (abiotic and biotic) factors or significant events that contributed to the data collected.
 Annual Report (Commonwealth) Annual compliance reporting required by Condition 29 of the EPBC Approval is to include a summary of the bird and bat monitoring program as well as any relevant findings and reporting that has been prepared in the relevant reporting period.
 Annually Annual reports to be submitted to DCCEEW from the date of the commencement of the Development and published on the Development's website within 60 business days.
 RPWF Environmental Representative • Submission of Annual Reports